drfloob/literate-garbanzo/README.md

 [Source](5.kafkaRethink)

-I wanted to persist the windowed cluster data in a way that would allow many clients to subscribe to changes in this data in an efficient way.
+I wanted to persist the windowed cluster data in a way that would allow many clients to subscribe and view the stream of clusters in an efficient way, currently at about 8 frames per second.
 RethinkDB was designed well for this task.
 I created a cluster of three RethinkDB nodes with three partitions and two replications, to distribute the load, and provide some durability.
-I also installed RethinkDB Proxies on my "kafkaRethink" nodes (see below), which are designed to improve the cluster's efficiency.
+I also installed RethinkDB Proxies on my "kafkaRethink" nodes (see below), which are designed to improve the cluster's overall efficiency.

 Unfortunately, I did not find a great way to connect Flink to RethinkDB in a durable way, as Flink is still a fairly young product